dbubela/Pong.js/README.md

 **Note:** User(Left side) paddles are controlled with mouse movement

-There is also a file named >pong workflow which is the summation of my raw workflow from concept to conception.
+There is also a file named 'pong workflow'... which is the summation of my raw workflow and train of thought from conception to creation.

 **Note:** This is an absolute dumpsterfire - It's easy to lose yourself in this labrynth

-Thanks for stopping by my Repo - Feel free to commit any questions, comments, or cursewords (as long as it's mildly constructive).
+Thanks for stopping by my humble repository.
+Please feel free to commit any questions, comments and cursewords (as long as it's mildly constructive).